Do you write a letter to your families at the beginning of the year?

 After exploring those messages, we’ll explore the spectrum of gender identities.
 Here we’ll talk about all of the ways you can be a boy, a girl, both, or neither.
 We will read books about gender nonconforming and transgender children and adults.
 Some people grow up and realize that the gender adults guessed when they were born is correct, while others might feel like it does not reflect who they truly are.
 We’ll talk about how a person’s gender identity is something only they can decide for themselves.
 We’ll also discuss how you can’t tell someone’s gender just by looking at them, and practice ways to politely ask someone what their gender is.

-If you are interested in finding out more about why elementary school is an ideal age to be teaching about gender, I would be happy to talk with you and share some of the resources I have.
+If you have questions or would like to learn more, I would be happy to talk with you and share some of the resources I have.